 Keep your portable projector charged as much as possible.
 The battery can drain quickly over the course of a couple of movies and potentially be dead the next time you go to use it.

 Store your projector in a bag or dedicated carrying case.
-Moisture and bad weather could damage the projector, as most aren't waterproof or resistant.
+Moisture and bad weather could damage the projector, as most aren't waterproof or even water-resistant.

 The range of portable projectors has drastically expanded in recent years, meaning you can find as much variation in features and capabilities in smaller projectors as their larger counterparts.
 For example, the GooDee Pico Projector is one of the smallest projectors available, beating out other "pico" projectors in terms of compact design.
 On the opposite end, the Optoma ML750 Projector, with its 700- to 1,000-lumen lamp and wireless connectivity, is about as close as you can get to a full-featured projector.